 Connexion artist-run centre is a not-for-profit charitable arts organization for the promotion and development of contemporary art.
-The centre operates without a fixed location to present permanent and temporary projects sited in the city of Fredericton, capital of New Brunswick, on the traditional unceded territory of the Wolastoqiyik and Mi’kmaq First Nations.
+The centre operates without a traditional gallery space to present permanent and temporary projects sited in the city of Fredericton, capital of New Brunswick, on the traditional unceded territory of the Wolastoqiyik and Mi’kmaq First Nations.

 Connexion’s discourse happens in spaces outside of traditional gallery settings, generating new venues for artists to discuss their practices.
 This responsive model of arts programming welcomes the public to engage with contemporary and experimental art practices, made possible through strategic partnerships established with collaborating businesses, organizations, institutions, and members of the community.
 We are dedicated to building an international profile for the provincial art-scene as an inclusive and dynamic place where interesting artwork is happening.